-If you are interested in pursuing a healthcare career in laser practice – often called aesthetics – you will certainly have questions about where to get started.
+If you are interested in pursuing a healthcare career as an assistant or senior laser practitioner, you will certainly have questions about where to get started.

 The good news is that understanding of the work involved in being an assistant laser practitioner does not require years of in-depth study or certification.
-In fact, everything you need to know can be learned via intense but relatively quick coursework completed under the guidance of a knowledgeable and experienced aesthetician.
+In fact, everything you need to acquire a licenses can be learned via intense but relatively quick coursework completed under the guidance of a knowledgeable and experienced physician and aesthetician.
 These courses are sometimes referred to as laser school.

 This cutting-edge level of healthcare is as exciting as it sounds.
 And if you are interested, you should pursue certification as soon as possible, as the field is booming and is expected to continue to grow.
 In fact, the U.S. Bureau of Labor Statistics expects the skin care specialist field to grow by 11 percent between 2018 and 2028 – which is more than double the rate for all occupations in general.